anbclausen/optifuzz/README.md

   - `xlty`: Inputs are 64-bit uniformly random numbers, but the first input is smaller than the second.
   - `yltx`: Inputs are 64-bit uniformly random numbers, but the second input is smaller than the first.
   - `small`: Inputs are 8-bit uniformly random numbers.
   - `fixed`: Both inputs are fixed to `0x12345678`.
-This fuzzing class is required for statistical analysis purposes (Welch's T-test) that automatically flags programs with timing vulnerabilities based on fuzzing.
-Additionally, the fuzzing class `uniform` should also be enabled for automatic statistical analysis.
+This input class is required for statistical analysis purposes (Welch's T-test) that automatically flags programs with timing vulnerabilities based on fuzzing.
+Additionally, the input class `uniform` should also be enabled for automatic statistical analysis.

 ###
 To make the measurement more accurate (less noise), consider running fuzzing on a single thread and with decreased niceness.